DevManu-de/xmemtools/README.md

 All functions `assert` if allocation failed.

+### xstrdiff
+    compares 2 strings and returns a pointer to the first different char in s1.

 ## Usage

 All functions behave like their `stdlib.h` functions just that these add some safety.